UffizziCloud/quickstart/README.md

 The host address should look something like this:
 > `web-default-quickstart-c850.uclusters.app.uffizzi.com`

-Copy and past this address into your browser to see the application running.
+You can `curl` this address, or copy and past it into your browser to see the application running.

 7. Cleanup
 ```